Upwork (NASDAQ:UPWK) Issues Q3 2022 Earnings Guidance

 Insider Transactions at Upwork

-Institutional investors have recently made changes to their positions in the business.
-Acadian Asset Management LLC purchased a new position in shares of Upwork during the first quarter worth $120,000.
-Lazard Asset Management LLC raised its holdings in shares of Upwork by 247.2% during the first quarter.
-Lazard Asset Management LLC now owns 14,000 shares of the company’s stock worth $325,000 after purchasing an additional 9,968 shares during the last quarter.
-Raymond James Trust N.A. raised its holdings in shares of Upwork by 11.3% during the first quarter.
-Raymond James Trust N.A. now owns 14,750 shares of the company’s stock worth $343,000 after purchasing an additional 1,500 shares during the last quarter.
-KB Financial Partners LLC raised its holdings in shares of Upwork by 34.7% during the first quarter.
-KB Financial Partners LLC now owns 19,234 shares of the company’s stock worth $447,000 after purchasing an additional 4,951 shares during the last quarter.
-Finally, SkyView Investment Advisors LLC grew its position in Upwork by 18.7% during the first quarter.
-SkyView Investment Advisors LLC now owns 21,223 shares of the company’s stock valued at $493,000 after buying an additional 3,345 shares during the period.
+A number of hedge funds have recently modified their holdings of the company.
+Capital International Investors grew its holdings in shares of Upwork by 77.4% in the first quarter.
+Capital International Investors now owns 1,378,604 shares of the company’s stock valued at $32,039,000 after purchasing an additional 601,358 shares during the period.
+KB Financial Partners LLC grew its holdings in shares of Upwork by 34.7% in the first quarter.
+KB Financial Partners LLC now owns 19,234 shares of the company’s stock valued at $447,000 after purchasing an additional 4,951 shares during the period.
+Penn Capital Management Company LLC grew its holdings in shares of Upwork by 24.9% in the first quarter.
+Penn Capital Management Company LLC now owns 215,385 shares of the company’s stock valued at $5,311,000 after purchasing an additional 43,006 shares during the period.
+SkyView Investment Advisors LLC lifted its position in Upwork by 18.7% in the first quarter.
+SkyView Investment Advisors LLC now owns 21,223 shares of the company’s stock valued at $493,000 after buying an additional 3,345 shares during the last quarter.
+Finally, Eaton Vance Management lifted its position in Upwork by 24.7% in the first quarter.
+Eaton Vance Management now owns 186,362 shares of the company’s stock valued at $4,330,000 after buying an additional 36,864 shares during the last quarter.
 Hedge funds and other institutional investors own 73.43% of the company’s stock.

 Upwork Inc, together with its subsidiaries, operates a work marketplace that connects businesses with various independent professionals and agencies in the United States, India, the Philippines, and internationally.
 The company's work marketplace provides access to talent with various skills across a range of categories, including sales and marketing, customer service, data science and analytics, design and creative, web, mobile, and software development.